WoutDLN/lexicon-scholarly-editing/README.md

 ## About the Website

 The repository's website was developed using [Jekyll](https://jekyllrb.com/), and is hosted on [GitHub Pages](https://pages.github.com/) by making use of GitHub Actions ([as documented in the Jekyll documentation](https://jekyllrb.com/docs/continuous-integration/github-actions/)).
 It uses Jekyll plugins such as [jekyll-scholar](https://github.com/inukshuk/jekyll-scholar) and [jekyll-last-modified-at](https://github.com/gjtorikian/jekyll-last-modified-at), and its search function makes use of [lunar.js](https://lunrjs.com/).
-Except for the definitions themselves, the copyright of which belong to the relevant authors, [this website's contents and design are licensed under a CC-BY 4.0 license](https://woutdln.github.io/lexicon-scholarly-editing/copyright.html).
+Except for the definitions themselves, the copyright of which belong to the relevant holders, [this website's contents and design are licensed under a CC-BY 4.0 license](https://woutdln.github.io/lexicon-scholarly-editing/copyright.html).

 ## Contribute